The FlueCube Chimney Cowl

 So, what's the theory?

 Light, warmed air travels upward inside a vertical cylinder.
 In winter, cold air falls heavily downward on top of it.
-Without adequate protection on the flue terminal/ chimney, fires can be hard to light - smoke spills outward into the living areas, and regardless of common modern appliance designs, often out the chimney too.
+Without adequate protection on the flue terminal/ chimney, fires can be hard to light - smoke spills outward into the living areas, and regardless of common modern appliance designs, often out of the chimney too.
 Through the primary burn/ heating period combustion can be inconsistent and the overall operation sluggish.
 A flue without adequate protection cools down faster than the appliance and will cause the fuel to slowly smoulder out.
 The cowl promotes an overnight burn ability by protecting the flue terminal, not only from wind, rain and snow, but more simply; with pressure differential - from winter's 'cold, heavy air'.

-A typical FlueCube experience by consumers is no visible smoke after lighting within 2 - 3 minutes, toward double the burn time conserving their wood fuel, and an odourless - overall cleaner, self sufficient wood heating system - more reliable, and in winter conditions.
-A well designed appliance with a FlueCube ventilating it can lower common smoky problems - affordably, and without the need for electric fans or filters.
+A typical FlueCube experience by consumers is no visible smoke after lighting within 2 - 3 minutes, toward double the burn time conserving their wood fuel, and an odourless - overall cleaner, self sufficient wood heating system - more reliable, for use in winter conditions.
+A well designed appliance with a FlueCube ventilating it can lower common smoky problems - affordably, and without the need for extra electric fans or filters.

 We must do what we can to reduce wood smoke emissions and residential smog.
-Is it the method at fault or is it only the bi-product?
+Is it the method at fault or is it the removable bi-product?
 Why is there a National Standard certifying wood burners when the very authorities regulating it are not allowing them in certain council zoned airsheds?
 Many use it to manipulate a 'greened' fuel/ electric source switch.
 So what is wrong with the standards?
-Social marketing/ advertising chooses the 'method' to blame for air quality issues, not it's possible bi-product that technologies can solve.
+Social marketing chooses the 'method' to blame for air quality issues, not it's possible bi-product that technologies can solve.
 The standards, regulations and their justifications are not keeping up with technological improvements and consumers need to consider health impacts from not having sensible, legal access to safe, affordable log wood heating as a viable 'clean energy' source; sustainable and resilient.
 Homes need their health protected in power cuts and fuel shortages.
 These can impact on our ability to cook, warm ourselves and operate hygienically.
 In my view, self sufficient wood options should be improved using only appropriate science and engineering, the choice mustn't be phased out/ taken away from us politically.

 Please Note: Although the FlueCube is easy to install, we do recommend using/ consulting with a registered log burner and flue installer.
 Flue standards are written into the building code.
 Installation of the FlueCube should not interfere with those existing flue standards.
 BRANZ: Flue Installations in Enclosures, BRANZ: Installing Solid Fuel Heaters.